Mehar14/Mehar14/README.md

 Currently, I am enrolled in the **Oxford Machine Learning Summer School**, expanding my knowledge on use cases of Generative AI by attending lectures from leading industry researchers.

 - 🔭 I’ve completed my Final Year Design Project: Tracefy — an AI-powered system for generating realistic criminal sketches from sketches + descriptive prompts.
-- 🤝 I’m looking to collaborate on: AI for social good, open-source AI tools, tech-for-policy initiatives.
+- 🤝 I’m looking to collaborate on AI for social good, open-source AI tools and tech-for-policy initiatives.
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/mehar-ali-ahmed) | [GitHub](https://github.com/Mehar14) | [meharaliahmed@gmail.com](mailto:meharaliahmed@gmail.com)
 - 🌏 Fun fact: I’ve represented Pakistan as a Cultural Ambassador in the United States.